 • Prevalent fraud in a smaller businesses is check tampering, skimming, payroll fraud, and expenditures for reimbursement.

 • With a high risk credit card processing merchant account, you are protected as best as possible.

 What can help

-Fraud week and those folks that felt the same way, decided twenty five years ago that November 3-9th should be the week to educate the world on how to decrease loss for business and organizations.
-It is dedicated to awareness, detection and prevention.
+Fraud week and those folks that felt the same way, decided twenty-five years ago that November 3-9th should be the week to educate the world on how to decrease loss for business and organizations.
+It is dedicated to the awareness, detection, and prevention.

 So take a look